 SAR info is available for most devices from the product pages of manufacturer websites.
 The German Federal Office for Radiation Protection did publish some lists of phone SAR levels, including some phones that were found by them to exceed legal levels.
 You can check out other blog posts from the WaveWall blog for SAR levels in top Android phones and SAR levels in top Apple phones.

-Is a Low SAR Reading Safe?
+Is A Low SAR Reading Safe?

 The short answer is no. SAR is just a rough indicator of the heating effects of mobile phone radiation.
 It really can’t account for the nuance behind how mobile phone radiation can affect complex human tissues.

-Combatting SAR is fortunately relatively easy with the service of protective cases such as the WaveWall Univeral, WaveWall Card and WaveWall Flip.
+Combatting SAR is fortunately relatively easy with the service of protective cases such as the WaveWall Universal, WaveWall Card and WaveWall Flip.
 These cases have specially designed lab-tested and verified protective layers built in to disperse harmful radiation and prevent it from penetrating your skin.
 They have been shown to reduce SAR by 87%.
 Other than their protective layering, they work just like any other high-quality phone case.